wesinator/windows-dev-docs/hub/apps/develop/widgets/widget-header-customization.md

 # Customize the widget header area

-Starting with Windows build [TBD - Build number], apps that implement Windows widgets can customize the header that is displayed for their widget in the Widgets Board, overriding the default presentation.
+In the latest release, apps that implement Windows widgets can customize the header that is displayed for their widget in the Widgets Board, overriding the default presentation.
 Header customization is implemented in the Adaptive Card payload you pass to the OS from your widget provider, so the steps are the same regardless of the language your widget provider is implemented in.
 For a walkthrough of creating a widget provider, see [Implement a widget provider in a C# Windows App](implement-widget-provider-cs.md) or [Implement a widget provider in a win32 app (C++/WinRT)](implement-widget-provider-win32.md).

 ## The default header